M-arcus/cloudron-docs/knowledgebase/docs/email.md

 To setup Office 365 as relay, add a connector under mail flow following the instructions under [Option 3](https://support.office.com/en-us/article/How-to-set-up-a-multifunction-device-or-application-to-send-email-using-Office-365-69f58e99-c550-4274-ad18-c805d654b4c4).
 Note that relaying via Office 365 requires port 25 to be open and requires a static IP.

-## Creating a mailing list

-Cloudron does not support creating a mailing list (i.e) a list that allows members to subscribe/unsubscribe.

-Cloudron does support creating forwarding addresses.
-Simply create a group and add users to it.
-Any mail addressed to the `group@domain` will be sent to each user who is part of the group.

 ## Setting quota for a mailbox

 Cloudron does not support mailbox quotas.

-## Creating a forwarding mailbox

-Each group on the Cloudron is also a forwarding address.
-Mails can be addressed to `group@<domain>` and the mail will be sent to each user who is part of the group.

 ## Forward all emails to an external address